Boss Lady— /Baws LAY-dee/ — A confident and independent woman who takes charge of her life.

 2 | Rest Like a Queen

-Getting good sleep means you’re making your health a priority.
+Getting good sleep is about making your health a priority.

 3 | Meditate

-Calm your mind by spending a few minutes daily meditating.
+So calm your mind by spending a few minutes meditating.

 4 | Repeat Affirmations

-An example for me would be, “You are great.
+An affirmation example could be, “You are great.
 You are smart.
 You are enough.”

-If you struggle with coming up with things to say, make a list of all the things you love about yourself next time you’re feeling particularly accomplished and refer to it in times of self-doubt.
+Make a list of all the things you like about yourself.
+Next time you’re feeling particularly accomplished, refer to those in times of self-doubt.

 5 | Make SMART goals

-As you may know, SMART is an acronym that is: Specific, Measurable, Attainable, Realistic and Time-bound.
+SMART is an acronym that means: Specific, Measurable, Attainable, Realistic and Time-bound.

 Your goals must be all of these things.